-The whole life policy allows you to borrow from cash values; however, note that there can be an impact on your ability to earn dividends as a result, and your death benefit payout may also be impacted.
+The whole life policy allows you to borrow from cash values; however, there can be an impact on your ability to earn dividends as a result, and your death benefit payout may also be impacted.

 Guardian's dividends, combined with its high age limits for accumulating cash value that can be borrowed against, make it our choice for the best option for estate planning.

 You will have to speak to an agent to obtain a whole life insurance quote.
 You may also have to take a medical exam to get a Guardian Life policy.
-A Guardian Life agent will complete an application with you and, based on an underwriting review, they will decide if you will need to undergo an exam or not.
+A Guardian Life agent will complete an application with you and, based on an underwriting review, will decide if you will need to undergo an exam or not.